robdyke/dotfiles/README.md

 1. Keep useful local environment variables in ~/.env-local.sh

 # Operational security
 With major services being compromised more and more, good OPSEC is important.
+I use:

 1. 2FA (U2F) where possible
 1. A different password for every service (important to prevent attacker pivot)
-1. Yubikey (as an openPGP smartcard) to store my SSH and GPG keys
+1. Yubikey (as an openPGP smartcard) to store my SSH and GPG keys.
+See my [set up guide.][34]
 1. Full-disk encryption for every device
 1. Lock-screen for every device
 1. Backup 2FA codes, backup passwords and master passwords are in a physical fire safe